-Figure 1 shows the share of individual assets over total IPP indicating a considerable decrease in the share of R&D (panel b), and a surge in the share of Software and database (panel c).
+Figure 1 shows the share of individual assets over total IPP indicating a considerable decrease in the share of R&D (panel b), and a surge in the share of Software and database (panel c)2.
+Considering these patterns, we have explored also an alternative computation approach to better capture the trends for each asset3.